 With a little planning and care, you and your kids can fully enjoy those costumes and buckets of candy without any regrets.
 Have a safe, happy holiday!

-For lots more information about Halloween and related topics, look over the links on the next page.
+For lots more information about Halloween and related topics, look over the links below.

 - Candy's not the only Halloween safety concern.
 University of Michigan Health System.
 Oct.
 1, 2004.http://www.med.umich.edu/opm/newspage/2004/hmhalloween.htm